mongodb/docs/source/includes/considerations-change-mongodb-version.rst

 MongoDB 2.6 does not include that option.

 .. note::

    You may not downgrade a MongoDB deployment from version 3.4 to any version before 3.2.8.
+As such, |mms| will block users from attempting to downgrade from ``featureCompatibilityVersion=3.4`` to ``featureCompatiblityVersion=3.2``.